-Felton Institute can trace its roots back to 1889, when it’s founder and namesake, Katharine “Kitty” Felton began the organization on the mandate that children and families in crisis must have access to social services and resources in order to help them build upon their inherent strengths and develop self-sufficiency.
+Felton Institute can trace its roots back to 1889.
+It is named for Katharine “Kitty” Felton, its dedicated and maverick director known for tirelessly working to help children and families in need.
+Kitty Felton believed in the mandate that San Francisco citizens in crisis must have access to social services and resources in order to help them build upon their inherent strengths and develop self-sufficiency.

-Felton’s mission is to respond to human needs with cutting edge social services and treatment that combine evidence-based practices with cultural sensitivity and a deep respect for our clients.
+Felton’s mission is to respond to human needs with innovative social services and treatment that combine evidence-based practices with cultural sensitivity and a deep respect for our clients.

 We place special emphasis on the needs of low-income families, children, the elderly and people living with disabilities.

-San Francisco embodies diversity: cultural, economic, social, and ethnic diversity.
-Felton Institute responds to the call by offering 34 programs in 11 languages at multiple sites throughout San Francisco and the greater Bay Area.
+Our northern California community embodies cultural, economic, social and ethnic diversity.
+Felton Institute responds to the call by offering 46 programs in 11 languages at multiple sites throughout San Francisco and the greater Bay Area.